Club Atlético Vélez Sarsfield (San Ramón): Early years

 In its early years, Vélez Sarsfield San Ramón competed in the now-defunct Liga Bandeña before joining the Cultural Football League.
 Eventually, under its current name, the club became part of what is now known as the Santiagueña Football League.

 In 2008, Vélez achieved promotion to the First Division of the Liga Santiagueña de Fútbol (LSF) by finishing an undefeated campaign in First Division B. Two years later, the club made its debut in official AFA tournaments, participating for the first time in a national competition: the Torneo del Interior 2010.

 Promotion to the Torneo Federal A

 On February 15, 2015, Vélez defeated Club Libertad de Concordia (Entre Ríos) 2–1 on aggregate in one of the finals of the 2014 Torneo Federal B, securing promotion to the Torneo Federal A for the following season.
 That same year, the club also captured its first Liga Santiagueña title by winning the Copa Santiago, defeating Independiente de Fernández in the final.

 During that season, one of its players gained national recognition: forward Luis Luna became the top scorer of the 2014–15 Copa Argentina, earning a place in the tournament's history.

 Relegation to the Torneo Federal B

 Vélez de San Ramón was relegated after a 4–2 loss to Libertad de Sunchales in Round 11 of the Torneo Federal A revalidation phase.
-As a result, the club was demoted and competed in the Torneo Federal B the following year.
+As a result, the club was relegated and competed in the Torneo Federal B the following year.